-E-Help Desk http://helpdesk.cambridgecollege.edu
+E-HELP DESK http://helpdesk.cambridgecollege.edu

-E-Helpdesk Service is a web application that allows the Cambridge College community to request technical support any time, anywhere.
+E-Helpdesk service is a web application that allows the Cambridge College community to request technical support any time, anywhere.

-To Log on, type in your user name and password (the same user name and password that you use to check your e-mail or log on to the network) Note: make sure the "Log on to" is CAMBRIDGE.
-Do not check the "Remember Me" check box if you are using a public computer.
+To Log on, type in your user name and password (the same user name and password that you use to check your e-mail or log on to the network) Note: Do not check the "Keep me signed in" box if you are using a public computer.